-All campuses maintain an audible fire alarm system.
-The alarm signal is a unique emission from the horns placed throughout the College and flashes a red emergency light.
+All campuses and non-campus properties maintain an audible fire alarm system.
+The alarm signal is a unique emission from the horns placed throughout and flashes a red emergency light.
 Fire alarm pull boxes are located in the halls throughout each building.
-Each space in the College contains a sign labeled "FIRE EXIT" which identifies primary and secondary routes.
-The primary exit should be used where feasible.
-The secondary exit should be used when the primary exit is obstructed or otherwise unavailable or unsafe to use.
+Each space in the College and non-campuses contains a sign labeled "FIRE EXIT" which identifies primary and secondary routes.
+Any recognized problems with the system are addressed expeditiously in coordination with CCCC facilities, Hyannis Center landlord, Bridgewater State University, and Martha's